percona/percona-server/doc/source/management/innodb_expanded_fast_index_creation.rst

   * :command:`mysqldump --innodb-optimize-keys` ignores indexes on ``AUTO_INCREMENT`` columns, because they must be indexed, so it is impossible to temporarily drop the corresponding index;

   * :command:`mysqldump --innodb-optimize-keys` ignores the first UNIQUE index on non-nullable columns when the table has no ``PRIMARY KEY`` defined, because in this case |InnoDB| picks such an index as the clustered one.

+You must specify the index name explicitly.

+|MySQL| sets the ``FIELD_IS_RENAMED`` bit for the column being renamed, but the new column name is not set until after the ALTER TABLE operation completes and the table is re-opened.

 Version Specific Information
 ============================